marcusoftnet/marcusoftnet.github.io/_posts/2013-02-07-NancyTesting5.md

 On line 6-15 is the constructor of the wrapper.
-Here we set up a Nancy.Testing.Browser indicating that we'll be using the <span style="background-color: white; font-family: Consolas, 'Liberation Mono', Courier, monospace; font-size: 12px; line-height: 16px; white-space: pre;">FairyTaleFigureModule
+Here we set up a Nancy.Testing.Browser indicating that we'll be using the <span style="background-color: white; font-family: Consolas, 'Liberation Mono', Courier, monospace; font-size: 12px; line-height: 16px; white-space: pre;">FairyTaleFigureModule to test against.
-</span>to test against.
 We store the browser object in a private field since we'll be using that all over the class.

 -   On line 13 (brrr) we're setting up the dependency for the module, our <span style="background-color: white; font-family: Consolas, 'Liberation Mono', Courier, monospace; font-size: 12px; line-height: 16px; white-space: pre;">FairyTaleFigureRepository
-    </span>s.
-As before we using the production repository since we have
-    already mocked out the data access with Simple.Data (see the Event-file above)
+    s.
+As before we using the production repository since we have already mocked out the data access with Simple.Data (see the Event-file above)